The Lobby (TV series)

-The Lobby is a series of documentaries produced by Al Jazeera that investigate the influence of the Israel lobby in the United Kingdom and the Israel lobby in the United States and their relationship to the BDS movement.
+The Lobby is a series of documentaries produced by Al Jazeera that investigate the influence of the Israel lobby in the United Kingdom and in the United States and their relationship to the BDS movement.

 First series (The Lobby)

 In the UK, the National Union of Students, Jewish Labour Movement, Union of Jewish Students, Conservative Friends of Israel, Labour Friends of Israel and other UK based pro-Israel groups were profiled.
 Additionally, the series explores claims of antisemitism in the Labour Party and also the role of MP Joan Ryan.

 Production

 Using undercover techniques, the film relied primarily on fly on the wall footage using a surreptitious bodycam and other cameras whose presence were not known to those being filmed.
-The film took six months to make and was broadcast on al Jazeera in January 2017.
+The film took six months to make and was broadcast on Al Jazeera in January 2017.